Rose gardens are one of the classic attractions to see in Cameron Highlands.

 There are over 400 species of roses along with cacti and other flowers like camellia, gerbera and honeysuckle!

 Note: Can be steep in places!
-They have some birds and animals here but their conditions might be upsetting to some visitors.
+They have some birds here but their conditions might be upsetting to some visitors.

 - Location: Cameron Highland, 39000 Tanah Rata, Pahang